dbx834/nvc/content/writings/celebrations-and-gratitude.md

 &nbsp;

-Laura not just presented the concepts but lived the principles behind them in her interactions with the participants.
+L'aura not just presented the concepts but lived the principles behind them in her interactions with the participants.
 <br />
 – Veena, 2018

 &nbsp;

 It was a unique way to show us how we don’t know how to listen to each other.
 I feel so blessed that we have Restorative Circles in Auroville.
 May it spread more and more and become natural for all of us to bridge connections and not cathedrals.
 <br />
 – Michelle, 2016